rezanikfal/Tutorials/React/Redux.md

 ### Selectors and immutable stores
 - if the selector is directly accessing a slice of state from the Redux store, you generally don’t need to use `createSelector`.
 - This is because the Redux store is updated immutably, ensuring that reference equality `(===)` works as expected.
+- If you update the Redux store **mutably**, selectors (or any components that rely on the store) won't detect changes because of the same reference.
+- a state change is required to **notify** all subscribers (e.g., components using `useSelector` or `connect`) so that they can determine whether their associated selectors need to re-run or not.
 - Whenever the store's state is updated (after an action is dispatched and the reducer processes it), React-Redux:
   - Calls the selector function `(state) => state.user` with the updated store state (it re-calculate and returns the new value).
   - Compares the returned value (state.user) to the value returned during the previous state.